RyanMist7/DSGo/README.md

 * Simulate partitions.

 **Nodes** are some implementation of the algorithm.
 Each node should be able to:
-* Recieve and process messages
+* Receive and process messages
 * Send messages to any node or client (via Core)
 * React to timers

-We would like to be able to test with some combination of determinstic testing + search tests.
+We would like to be able to test with some combination of deterministic testing + search tests.

 ## Design
 ## Core
 Core is the simulation engine.
 Its function is to model a distributed system through a set of nodes interconnected with a simulated network.

-The goals for Core are (1) reproduce distributed system, (2) allow configurable fault injections, and (3) provide a clean way to nodes to send and recieve messages.
+The goals for Core are (1) reproduce distributed system, (2) allow configurable fault injections, and (3) provide a clean way for nodes to send and recieve messages.
 The natural approach to this is messages (through channels) are routed through Core.

 ## Node
 Each node runs as a go routine and implements the following: